Bishops Lodge: Private ownership

-In 1943, Bishop Halse left the diocese and the Lodge.
+In 1943, Halse left the diocese and the Lodge.
 On 20 December 1946, the Anglican Diocese of Riverina finally (after the diocese's twenty-two-year search for a buyer) arranged the sale of the Lodge.
 On that day it was sold to Mr Nick Panaretto and Mrs Kerany Carides.
 Neither the Carides nor the Panarettos had children and the four of them lived comfortably in Bishop's Lodge until first Mr Panaretto's death in 1964, then Mrs Carides' death in 1973.
 Mr Carides died in 1980, and, after living alone in the house for five years, Mrs Panaretto negotiated to sell the property to the Hay Shire Council in 1985.